Off Campus Communication:

 - The College discourages the use of mass mailings.
 Exceptions to this guideline can be granted by the Dean of Student Life (for student mailings), the Vice President for Academic Affairs (for faculty mailings), and the Office of Human Resources (for staff mailings).

 - Only chartered organizations are allowed to place mass mailings in campus mailboxes.
 These communications must be identified by the name of the organization.
-These mailings still require approval from the department of Student Engagement, Enrichment, and Development (SEED).
+These mailings still require approval from the Office of Student Life.

 - Anyone with permission to distribute questionnaires which require an answer to be returned through the mail should alert the Campus Post Office so a separate box can be provided.